We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The body naturally produces blisters to help cushion and heal damaged skin.
-It is usually best to try to avoid popping them, but if a blister is large or very painful, a person may need to drain it to reduce discomfort.
+It is usually best for a person to not pop a blister.
+However, if a blister is large or very painful, it may be necessary to drain it to reduce discomfort.

 A blister is a fluid-filled sac that develops on the outer layer of the skin.
 Burns, friction, and certain skin conditions can cause blisters.
 Smaller blisters are called vesicles, and larger ones are called bulla.

 In this article, we explain when the characteristics and cause of a blister may make it advisable for a person to pop it.
 We also provide tips for popping a blister safely and speeding up healing.

 In most cases, blisters do not need treatment and will heal on their own within 1–2 weeks.

 Keeping the blister intact will allow the skin underneath to heal more quickly.
 The blister provides cushioning and protects the damaged area from germs while new layers of skin develop underneath.

 Whether it is safe or advisable to pop a blister depends on several factors, including what caused it.

 Friction, or rubbing, can irritate the skin and cause a blister.
 Ill-fitting or tight shoes, for example, can rub the skin for a prolonged period, resulting in a blister forming.